fommil/fpmortals/manuscript/under-review.md

     provided via "has a" *context bounds*, rather than "is a" class hierarchies.
 -   *typeclass instances* are implementations of the typeclass.
+-   `@simulacrum.typeclass` generates `.ops` on the companion, providing convenient syntax for types that have a typeclass instance.
 -   *typeclass derivation* is compiletime composition of typeclass instances, based on other typeclass instances.
 -   *generic instances* use the shapeless library to automatically